iain/status_cats/README.md

 ## Known issues

 Status code 100 (Continue) cannot have a response body.
-Triggering it will case Rack to throw up.
+Triggering it will cause Rack to throw up.

 ## License